Photo by: Karen Schulman

 - Half-day tour in Colonial Quito, with a visit to the Solar Museum of Intiñan, at the Equator.

 - Wander the quaint cobblestone streets of Cuenca, visit local craftsmen and women, and explore the Ingapirca Archeological Site.

 - All accommodations are in the heart of your photographic locations.

 - Enjoy unique visits and impromptu stops for special photographic moments.

 - Your leaders will offer photography education, assistance, and evening photography programs.

 per person, double occupancy*

-*U.S. dollars based upon minimum of participants.
+*U.S. dollars based upon minimum of 8 participants.
+There is a small group surcharge of $400 if 6-7 participants.
 We try to accommodate travelers who request single accommodations, as well as travelers who are looking for a roommate.
-If a single room is requested (subject to availability), or if we are unable to find a suitable roommate, there is a single room surcharge of $TBD.
+If a single room is requested (subject to availability), or if we are unable to find a suitable roommate, there is a single room surcharge of $395.